These are my mini s’more cookie muffins recipe! I love me s’mores. I want s’more s’mores.

 A weekend or two ago, we went to our uncle’s 91st birthday party!
 We all gathered together and had pizza and cake.
 A fun time was had by all, which means lots of food and singing.

 We sang happy birthday so many times that I wish I had kept count.
 I figure it was around 30 times.
 We sang to Uncle Leo.
 We sang to Bill because it was his birthday too.
-We sang to anyone who walked into the room.
+And we sang to anyone who walked into the room.
 We sang just for the heck of it.

 And it’s not that we just sang softly.
 No, we sang at the top of our lungs.
 After the fact, I actually felt a little bad for the other residents in the facility because of how obnoxious it must have been to listen to that song over and over and over and over.